Napier Lion

 The Napier Lion is a 12-cylinder, petrol-fueled 'broad arrow' W12 configuration aircraft engine built by D. Napier & Son from 1917 until the 1930s.
 A number of advanced features made it the most powerful engine of its day and kept it in production long after other contemporary designs had been superseded.
-It is particularly well known for its use in a number of racing designs, for aircraft, boats and cars.
+It is known for its use in a number of racing designs, for aircraft, boats and cars.

 Design and development

 Early in the First World War, Napier were contracted to build aero engines to designs from other companies, initially a Royal Aircraft Factory model and then Sunbeams.
 Both engines proved to be unreliable and in 1916 Napier decided to design an engine with high power, light weight and low frontal area.
 Napier's engineers laid out the engine with its 12 cylinders in what they called a "broad arrow"—three banks of four cylinders sharing a common crankshaft.
 The configuration is also known as a W engine.
 The engine was also advanced in form, the heads using four valves per cylinder with twin overhead camshafts on each bank of cylinders and a single block being milled from aluminium instead of the common separate-cylinder steel construction used on almost all other designs.
 In contrast to the long stroke small bore engine designs typical of the period, the Lion engine was also well ahead of its time in being oversquare, the cylinder bore diameter being larger than the crankshaft stroke, this allowing higher engine speeds and greater efficiency.